-Join Gordon Luckett for an in-depth discussion in this video Exploring types of raster data in QGIS, part of Up and Running with QGIS.
+Join Gordon Luckett for an in-depth discussion in this video Exploring types of raster data in QGIS, part of Learning QGIS.

 - Raster data is data that is image based.
 We can add various types of raster data to QGIS including digital elevation models and orthophotos.
 Let's look in QGIS to see what kind of raster data it supports.
 Under Layer, click Add Layer.
 We can see that there is an Add Raster Layer menu here, but there's also a Add WMS/WMTS, that's Web Mapping Service or Web Mapping Tile Service.
 Both are streaming raster data from the web service.